-Japanese Cider vs Soda Drinks: What is the Difference?
+Japanese Cider vs. Soda Drinks: What’s the Difference?

-Cider, which is represented as “サイダー” in the Japanese language, reminds people of a drink, but what the word means differs by country.
+Cider, represented as サイダー in Japanese, reminds people of a drink or beverage, but what the word means differs by country.

-Today, I learned from the article “サイダー” on Japanese Wikipedia that, in Britain and France, cider or cidre refers to an alcoholic beverage made from fermented apples.
+Today, I learned from the Wikipedia article サイダー that, in Britain and France, cider or cidre refers to an alcoholic beverage made from fermented apples,

-Then, what is the definition of “cider (サイダー)” in Japan, and how does it differ from “soda (ソーダ)”?
-As I researched these as well, this time, let me share the result with you.
+Then, what is the definition of cider (サイダー) in Japan, and how does it differ from soda (ソーダ) drinks?

 As I also researched these, let me share the result this time.